 In today’s hyper-connected world, it just takes the tap of a button to share an experience with the world.
 A customer’s experience is not over just because a transaction was completed.
 In many cases, customer service defines the customer experience.

 Customer service isn’t what it used to be

 Customer service expectations are rising year over year: 75% of online customers expect support within 5 minutes (McKinsey).
 Traditional avenues like email and call centers have been overtaken by social media.
 Customers use social as a support avenue because they’re already there.
 They don’t have to take any extra time searching for your business, finding a phone number or email, being put on hold, or filling out an online form.

 On social media, customer service becomes a spectator sport.
 When a customer complains online, they might as well have called or emailed hundreds or thousands of followers.
 The complaint itself is less important to those who see it than the way the business responds to it.
 Customers who receive service request responses via social media spend 20-40% more (Social Media Today).
-Not only that, but 48% of customer tell their friends about good customer service they received on social media (Wharton/UPenn).
+Not only that, but 48% of customers tell their friends about the good customer service they received on social media (Wharton/UPenn).

 Social media customer service – Where many businesses go wrong

 While speed is definitely important, it should not be your only focus.
 Canned responses and chatbots do save you time and effort initially, but they only prove that you’re good at copying and pasting.
 They don’t establish trust or credibility, and they aren’t at all memorable.
 Efficiency is all too often mistaken for competency.
 Perhaps that’s why 80% of companies believe they deliver superior social media customer service, but only 8% of customers agree (Buffer).